The ABCDEFG of Little Strings: Little String and Codimension 2 Defects

 If $\cW_{\cS}$ defines an unpolarized defect, the left-hand side of \eqref{count} is still a valid way to evaluate its Coulomb branch dimension, but the right-hand side is no longer applicable.
 We will have more to say about these defects after explaining the physics of triality.\\

-We want to stress that many distinct sets $\cW_{\cS}$ often result in one and the same quiver gauge theory $T^{5d}$; the quivers are simply not a good definition of a defect.
-Crucial information is contained in the $\cW_{\cS}$ that is absent in $T^{5d}$: namely, the coweights tell us which 2-cycles are wrapped by the D5 branes, and this is precisely the data that is crucial to characterize a defect.
+We want to stress that many distinct sets $\cW_{\cS}$ often result in one and the same quiver theory $T^{5d}$ at low energies; in other words, the map from $\cW_{\cS}$ to $T^{5d}$ is not one-to-one, and therefore quivers do not provide an adequate definition of little string defects.
+Crucially, the coweights of $\cW_{\cS}$ tell us which precise 2-cycles are wrapped by which D5 branes, and this data is lost in the quiver description of $T^{5d}$.